AnasKhan-12/Movies-Recommendation-System/README.md

 * Combines multiple features (genres, overview, cast, crew) into a single 'tags' field.

-* Utilizes TF-IDF Vectorization and cosine similarity to measure movie similarity.
+* Utilizes Vectorization and cosine similarity to measure movie similarity.

 * Returns the top 5 similar movies based on content.